sign up for news

 C

-Celebrations – Asking for donations at a celebration, or in lieu of, is a wonderful to generate donations for Hope for Tomorrow.
+Celebrations – Asking for donations at a celebration, or in lieu of, is a wonderful way to generate donations for Hope for Tomorrow.
 One of our wonderful supporters, a patient who uses the unit in Suffolk, Lynsey, asked for donations to Hope for Tomorrow at her wedding, instead of asking for wedding presents.

 Climb – complete the Three Peaks Challenge – taking on Ben Nevis, Scafell Pike and Mount Snowdon, or just climb your stairs for as many times as it takes for you to climb to the top of the Eiffel Tower (or the Burj Khalifa if you’re brave enough!).

 Cocktails – “If you like piña coladas…”.
-Get together with friends for a cocktail night, you could ask your guests to dress up in cocktail attire too.
+Get together with friends for a cocktail night, and you could ask your guests to dress up in cocktail attire too.
 Hire a mixologist for the night for the ultimate cocktail masterclass or give your guests the chance to have their own Great British Shake Off, featuring a prize for the best (and worst) drink!

 D